 I later found out that nobody in my family wanted me to return to California because they were collectively afraid I would end up perpetually unemployed and sleeping on someone’s couch.
 They were also ashamed I was getting a divorce.
 My parent’s religion forbade divorce.
 I was brought up to believe divorced people were second-class citizens.

 In the 24 years since moving to Maryland.
 I cannot count how many times I’ve gone back to California to visit my family.
 What I can do is count how many times a member of my family has come to Maryland to visit me: zero.

 Nobody in my family has ever come to Maryland to visit me.
-Even when I was in intensive care for nine days and almost died, did a member of my family even try to come to see me.
+Even when I was in intensive care for nine days and almost died, my family member even tried to come to see me.

 Even as a “privileged” white male, my life often sucks

 Since leaving the Air Force, I’ve had a string of jobs I didn’t like.
 Usually, the more they had to do with electronics, the more I hated them.
-I’ve worked on photofinishing equipment, both for Walmart Photo and for Fujicolor USA when they acquired Walmart Photo.
+I’ve worked on photofinishing equipment for Walmart Photo and Fujicolor USA when they acquired Walmart Photo.
 It’s why I came to Maryland.
 I then took a position with Greytag, a company that manufactured photofinishing equipment.
-I traveled around the United State repairing Gretag equipment.
+I traveled around the United States repairing Gretag equipment.